RTI International: Projects

 RTI International's research has spanned areas like cancer, pollution, drug abuse and education.
+It manages the National Laboratory Certification Program (NLCP).

-RTI scientists Monroe Wall and Mansukh C. Wani synthesized anti-cancer treatments camptothecin in 1966, from the bark of the Camptotheca tree, and Taxol in 1971, from a Pacific yew tree.
+RTI scientists Monroe Wall and Mansukh C. Wani synthesized the anti-cancer treatments camptothecin in 1966, from the bark of the Camptotheca tree, and Taxol in 1971, from a Pacific yew tree.
 These two drugs account for $3 billion a year in sales by pharmaceutical companies.
 In 1986, RTI was awarded a $4 million contract with the National Cancer Institute to conduct an eight-year clinical trial on the effects of an anti-smoking campaign.
-Two years later, RTI began a $4.4 million program to coordinate AIDS drug trials for the National Institutes of Health.
+Two years later, RTI began a $4.4 million program to co-ordinate AIDS drug trials for the National Institutes of Health.
 This grew to $26 million by 1988.

-RTI scientists helped identify toxic chemicals in the Love Canal in the 1970s.
+RTI scientists helped to identify toxic chemicals in the Love Canal in the 1970s.
 In 1978, RTI researched the possibility of improving solar cells for the US Department of Energy and coal gasification for the Environmental Protection Agency in 1979.
-RTI trained Chinese government employees on using computer models to forecast pollution patterns before the 2007 Olympics in Beijing.
+RTI trained Chinese government employees on using computer models to forecast pollution patterns before the 2008 Olympics in Beijing.

-An RTI survey in 1973, commissioned by the Bureau of Narcotics and Dangerous Drugs, confirmed prior research that found no connection between drug use and violent crime, despite prior perceptions of heroin users as more prone to violence.
-A 1975 study RTI conducted for the National Institute of Alcohol Abuse and Alcoholism found that 28 percent of 13,000 teenagers polled were "problem drinkers," despite their age.
-A 1996 study done by RTI and funded by the Pentagon found that drug abuse in the military had been reduced by 90 percent since 1980.
+An RTI survey in 1973, commissioned by the Bureau of Narcotics and Dangerous Drugs, confirmed earlier research that found no connection between drug use and violent crime, despite perceptions of heroin users as more prone to violence.
+A 1975 study that RTI conducted for the National Institute of Alcohol Abuse and Alcoholism found that 28 percent of 13,000 teenagers polled were "problem drinkers", despite their age.
+A 1996 study by RTI and funded by the Pentagon found that drug abuse in the military had been reduced by 90 percent since 1980.